runtimeverification/gitbook-kaas/guides/kaas-cli_run_command.md

 ## **Description:**
 The `kaas-cli run` command executes Kontrol proofs either locally, within a Docker container, or remotely on KaaS infrastructure.
 Kontrol is an open-source formal verification tool for Ethereum smart contracts, maintained by Runtime Verification ([Kontrol GitHub repository](https://github.com/runtimeverification/kontrol)).

+## **Requirements:**
+To run your tests you will need:
+- Kontrol must be installed locally.
+See [Kontrol documentation](https://docs.runtimeverification.com/kontrol/overview/readme/installations) for installation instructions.
+OR
+- Docker must be installed locally.
+See [Docker documentation](https://docs.docker.com/get-docker/) for installation instructions.
+OR
+- For remote runs you must have a valid internet connection and license with the KaaS online platform at [more info on the website.](https://kaas.runtimeverification.com)

+- You must have a minimum a `foundry.toml` file at the root of you TEST directory.
+- A `kontrol.toml` file is optional, but if present, it will be used to run the tests using specific configuraiton options passed to kontrol.
+  - `kontrol.toml` is a kontrol specific configuration file that can be used to specify additional options for the proof run, and manage what kontrol does or does not do.

 ## **Usage:**

 ```bash